Business Administration, Department

 Further information provided by the department

 Special features regarding the international orientationSeveral modules are taught in English and/or have content with a particularly international orientation.
-The English-taught subject modules at the HSB see the participation of visiting students from international partner universities who work with German students on finding solutions to case studies.
+Guest students from foreign partner universities take part in the specialist modules taught in English and work out case solutions with the German students.
 Thanks to compulsory or optional stays abroad, for which the students are prepared by cross-cultural coaches as part of the curriculum, graduates will face a world of opportunities.
 The stay abroad includes an academic and practical semester abroad.

-Special features regarding the equipmentThe students can use approximately 100 computers, including extensive peripherals, in five PC rooms for teaching and self-study.
+Special features regarding the equipmentThe students can use approximately 100 computers, including extensive peripherals, in 5 PC rooms for teaching and self-study.
 All workstations are connected to the campus network, and have Internet access.
 In addition, the campus features a campus-wide wireless LAN.
 All course rooms have permanently installed projectors.
 There are extensive electronic library resources (over 6,000 e-books/journals) available.
+A VPN client enables access from the Internet to the intranet and the library's restricted resources.

 Special features regarding research and developmentDegree programmes have various links to the faculty's research activities.
 In several institutes, professors and other academics work in the field of socio-economic research.
-This means that there is regular input for teaching; in return, opportunities arise for students to be involved in ongoing research projects.
-4 cooperative doctorates in the period 2013-2015.
+This means that there is regular input for teaching and that there are opportunities for students to be involved in ongoing research projects.
+The topics of current research projects are brought to everyone interested in the faculty in various formats.

 Support for foundersBRIDGE, the Bremen University initiative to promote entrepreneurial thinking, start-ups and entrepreneurship, provides a course programme focused on entrepreneurship.
 Interested parties are offered over 20 sessions each semester to develop and/or improve their start-up skills.
 The Bremen programme for company start-ups by students and Young Professionals (BRUT) support students shortly before the completion of their studies, alumni, doctoral graduates, academics qualified to teach at university, scientific staff and young professionals.